PreEmptive logo

 After obfuscation, Dotfuscator renames myMethod to “a” but skips renaming the print_line method:

-This occurs without any configuration needed from the user.
-On a project-wide scale, this ensures Dotfuscator applies the maximum renaming possible, while not breaking runtime behavior.
+This occurs without any user configuration.
+On a project-wide scale, this ensures Dotfuscator applies the maximum renaming possible while not breaking runtime behavior.

 P/Invoke is one example of how Dotfuscator automatically applies obfuscation rules, saving time and effort during project configuration.